Here you'll find useful information and advice for landlords.

 If you are unsure what procedure to follow please see the Direct Gov website.

 No, the only person who can legally evict a tenant is a Court Appointed Bailiff.
 The bailiff will execute the Possession Order which has been issued to you by the County Court.

-If you are unsure what the procedure is for eviction check the Direct Gov website for advice on evicting tenants, or contact the Housing Department.
+If you are unsure what the procedure is for eviction check the private renting evictions section of the Direct Gov website for advice on evicting tenants.

 Housing Benefit is designed to help people on benefits or on a low income with their rental payments.

 If accepting a tenant in receipt of housing benefit you may need to consider if the rent is set in accordance with the Local Housing Allowance Rates.

 - Unlimited free downloads of tenancy agreements and a wide range of other essential forms and documents